Insider No. 54: Real Estate Gets A Wellness Makeover

-Can your house really help you live longer?
-And what is wellness real estate anyway?
+But, can your house really help you live longer?
 Let’s take a look.

 - The global wellness real estate market is expected to reach $197B by 2022.